cran/ctrdata/README.md

 | `dfName2Value()`                   | From a long name-value data.frame, extract values for variables (fields) of interest (e.g., endpoints)                         |
 | `dfMergeTwoVariablesRelevel()`     | Merge two simple variables into a new variable, optionally map values to a new set of values                                   |
 | `installCygwinWindowsDoInstall()`  | Convenience function to install a Cygwin environment (MS Windows only)                                                         |

-If package `dplyr` is loaded, a tibble is returned instead of a data.frame.

 ## Databases that can be used with `ctrdata`